large-scale-gxe-methods/METAGEM/README.md

 Note: If you use the --control-file flag, the --input-files and --input-file-list flags must not be used simultaneously.

-Below is an example of a control file with three files, where the first file requires two header name changes:
+Below is an example of a control file listing three input files, where the first input file requires two header name changes:
 ```unix
 FILE file1.out
 SNPID ID